Skyvell/bmw-planning/README.md

   - Some of these tasks will be done concurrently with development (e.g. unit tests).
   - Perform unit testing, integration testing, and system testing.
   - Test data processing logic, AWS service configurations, and Core View integration.
-  - Perform load testing to ensure scalability.
+  (- Perform load testing to ensure scalability)
 - **Output:** Test reports and a stable system.

 ### 8. CI/CD Testing and Optimization